‘…all of our expectations were exceeded. The food, accommodations, transfers and enroute support were outstanding.’

-Passo Gavia (2621m) has been stirring things up in the Giro d’Italia since it was first introduced in 1960.
-With a summit breaking through the clouds at a lofty 2621m and with an overall elevation gain from Bormio of over 1400m you are sure to be rewarded with epic views over the glaciers of the Stelvio National Park as you twist and turn your way up this narrow mountain road – you’d be forgiven for thinking time had stood still.
+Passo Gavia (2621m) has been stirring things up in the Giro d’Italia since 1960.
+With an overall elevation gain from Bormio of over 1400m, you are sure to be rewarded with epic views over the glaciers of the Stelvio National Park as you twist and turn your way up this narrow mountain road – you’d be forgiven for thinking time had stood still.

-Upon descending back down to Bormio, if you feel as though your appetite for altitude is yet to be satisfied, there is the option of ticking the Passo Dello Stelvio (2758m) box once and for all by taking on this infamous climb once more, this time from the South side.
-Having descended this road the previous day, you’ll be well aware of the challenge ahead, but rest assured you’ll be rewarded with an entirely different perspective as your voyage to the top is likely to be somewhat slower than yesterday’s descent!
+Descending back down to Bormio, should you feel as though your appetite for altitude is yet to be satisfied, there is the option of ticking the Passo Dello Stelvio (2758m) box once and for all by taking on this infamous climb once more, this time from the South side.
+Having descended this road the previous day, you’ll be well aware of the challenge ahead, but rest assured you’ll be rewarded with an entirely different perspective as your journey to the top is likely to be a touch more leisurely (!) than yesterday’s descent!

 Classic Route: Gavia (62km, 1500m ascent)